Vyral/base-template/_posts/2023-03-01-my-home-didn-t-sell-now-what.md

 Seasonal factors like weather, holidays, and school schedules can also increase or dampen the activity and motivation of buyers.
 Additionally, unexpected events, such as a natural disaster or a stock market crash, can cause some buyers to put their purchasing plans on hold until conditions normalize.

-**Now What?**If timing does appear to be a factor, it may be advisable to delay relisting your property.
+**Now What?**<br>If timing does appear to be a factor, it may be advisable to delay relisting your property.
 Of course, that’s not feasible (or desirable) for every seller.

 In most cases, buyers can be motivated to act with a combination of improvements, incentives, and pricing.
 Where there’s a will to sell, there’s usually a way.
 Fortunately for sellers, people will always need a place to live, and there will be a percentage of the population that is motivated to buy quickly.